cloudflare-extension/unconventional-pg-queries/docs/actions/update-many.md

 ### Update multiple records by id

-This method accepts an array of record data and updates the included fields.
-Each record *must* contain its primary key (e.g. `id`) as an identifier.
+This method accepts an array of records and updates the fields included in them.
+Each record **must** contain its primary key (e.g. `id`) as an identifier.

-Because this update happens in a single operation, all records in the `data` array *must* also contain the same fields or an error is thrown.
+Because this update happens in a single operation, all records in the `data` array **must** also contain the same fields or an error is thrown.
 It is not possible to update, for example, `firstName` on one record and `firstName` and `lastName` on another.
-See the example below for a model.
+Look to the example below as a model.

 **Definition**
 ```ts